Hacker News

 It's not my cup of tea compared to masterworks of Van Gogh or Homer or any of the legendary painters, but art goes through many phases and is used to express many different ideas.
 What I do think is bonkers is that modern artists (who are well-connected) may be paid millions of dollars for these works, which to me don't showcase skill and talent, but which reward creative ideation and concepts.

-an hour ago by jdmichal
+4 years ago by jdmichal

 > Finally, an insanely blue blue has been invented, bluer than any other blue paint in the past.
 The artist highlighted above attempts to showcase the new technology in its purest form.